+Design Review Board

+Human Services Commission

+Park Board

+Planning Commission

+Library Board

-Design Review Board Human Services Commission Park Board Planning Commission Library Board Tourism Development Committee (Lodging Tax Advisory Committee) Salary Commission Transportation Commission
+Tourism Development Committee (Lodging Tax Advisory Committee)

+Salary Commission

+Transportation Commission

-8.02 Eligibility.
+- 8.02 Eligibility.
 Relatives, family members or domestic partners of Councilmembers will not be eligible to serve on City advisory boards.
-Members of the family of a City employee who works in a department, that provides staff assistance or support to an advisory board, shall not be eligible to serve on that board.

-8.03 Non-Discrimination.
-The Council shall not discriminate on the basis of an applicant's race, ethnic background, creed, age, sex, marital status, sexual orientation, or sensory or physical handicap in the making of appointments.

-City Council has made age a qualification for specific seats on certain advisory bodies.

-8.04 Concurrent Offices.
-At no time shall any person serve concurrently as a member of more than one of the above listed City advisory bBoards.
+Members of the family of a City employee who works in a department, that provides staff assistance or support to an advisory board, shall not be eligible to serve on that board. - 8.03 Non-Discrimination.
+The Council shall not discriminate on the basis of an applicant's race, ethnic background, creed, age, sex, marital status, sexual orientation, or sensory or physical handicap in the making of appointments. - City Council has made age a qualification for specific seats on certain advisory bodies. - 8.04 Concurrent Offices.
+At no time shall any person serve concurrently as a member of more than one of the above listed City Boards. - 8.05 Terms.

-8.05 Terms.
 Appointments shall be made for four-year terms, unless otherwise provided by statute or Kirkland Municipal Code.
 Terms shall expire on the 31st of March of the applicable year.
-A member being appointed to fill a vacant position shall be appointed to fill the vacancy for the remainder of the unexpired term.
-Subject to Section 8.06, and by mutual agreement, appointments may be extended by the Council for up to an additional one year in exigent circumstances and after considering the general benefits of staggered advisory board terms.

-8.06 Term Limitations.
+A member being appointed to fill a vacant position shall be appointed to fill the vacancy for the remainder of the unexpired term. - 8.06 Term Limitations.
 No individual shall serve more than two full four-year terms as a member of a City of Kirkland appointed advisory board; provided, if an individual is appointed to fill 730 days or less of an unexpired term and serves that term, the individual is eligible to apply for and serve two additional four-year terms.
-If an individual is appointed to fill 731 days or more of an unexpired term and serves that term, the individual be eligible to apply for and serve for only one additional four-year term.

-8.07 Attendance.
-Appointees shall attend 80 percent of all City advisory board meetings in any 12-month period for which there is no prearranged absence, but in any case shall attend no less than 60 percent of all meetings unless waived by the City Council.
+If an individual is appointed to fill 731 days or more of an unexpired term and serves that term, the individual would be eligible to apply for and serve for only one additional four-year term. - 8.07 Attendance.
+Appointees shall attend 80 percent of all meetings in any 12-month period for which there is no prearranged absence, but in any case shall attend no less than 60 percent of all meetings unless waived by the City Council. - 8.08 Appointment/Reappointment.

-8.08 Appointment/Reappointment.
 An open competitive process will be used to fill vacancies.
-TheCity Council will initiate an open and competitive application process and solicit applicants for the position(s).
-All City advisory board members completing their term who are interested in and eligible for reappointment may be reappointed by the City Council for a second term without an open competitive process.

-8.09 Criteria for Reappointment.
+City Council will initiate an open and competitive application process and solicit applicants for the position(s).
+All advisory board members completing their term who are interested in and eligible for reappointment may be reappointed by the City Council for a second term without an open competitive process. - 8.09 Criteria for Reappointment.
 Information will be sought from the Board/Committee Chairs and the City Manager (or appropriate staff) when considering reappointments.
 Reappointments are based on the following criteria:

-Minimum performance - Aattendance, incumbent reads the materials, has in the second participates in discussion.
+Minimum performance - attendance, incumbent reads the materials, has a basic understanding of the issues and participates in discussion.

-Performance - Hhas well-thought-out arguments, logically presented, and is a good advocate.
+Performance - has well-thought-out arguments, logically presented, and is a good advocate.
 Shows ability to analyze complex issues and to judge issues on substantive grounds.
 Understands difference between quasi-judicial and legislative matters.

-Personal relations - Hhas good understanding of relative roles of Council, City advisory bodies Commissioners and staff and is sensitive to staff's job.
+Personal relations - has good understanding of relative roles of Council, Commissioners and staff and is sensitive to staff's job.
 Is generally respectful of others' viewpoints.
-Is a good team player, shows willingness to compromise, work towards a solution, without sacrificing his/her own principles.
+Is a good team player, shows willingness to compromise, work toward a solution, without sacrificing his/her own principles.

-Growth/improvement - Hhas shown personal and/or intellectual growth in the position.
+Growth/improvement - has shown personal and/or intellectual growth in the position.
 Has shown improved performance, has taken advantage of continuing education opportunities or other indicia of growth or improvement.

-Public benefit - Rreappointment provides a benefit to the advisorycommission as a body; provides or enhances balance on the commission geographically and/or philosophically.
+Public benefit - reappointment provides a benefit to the commission as a body; provides or enhances balance on the commission geographically and/or philosophically.